hayakzan/MLP-notations/README.md

 <br>

 ## Converting into MIDI/Waveform Audio File Format
-`MLP-notations_SYNTHESIS.ipynb` is used to convert the resultant notational excerpts into MIDI and .wav files.
+`MLP-notations_CONVERSION.ipynb` is used to convert the resultant notational excerpts into MIDI and .wav files.
 The next step is to process the .wav files with networks with timbre-transfer capabilities.